Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Appendix

 \subsubsection{Cache Transformation}

-We employed the MMLU-Redux dataset to train a 3-layer MLP that maps the KV-Cache of a source LLM to that of a target LLM.
+We employed the MMLU-Redux dataset to train a 3-layer MLP that maps the last layer KV-Cache in the source LLM (Qwen3-4B) to the last layer of the target LLM (Qwen3-0.6B).
+In this oracle experiment, we adopt the MSE loss of the projected KV-Cache and the target KV-Cache instead of the next-token prediction loss, as we aim to test whether the representation space can be transformed using a neural network.
+The Key Cache and Value Cache are first concatenated on the hidden space dimension, then put for MSE calculation.
+A detailed calculation of loss is shown in the following code:

 For visualization, 300 samples were randomly selected from the dataset.
 The source, target, and transformed KV-Cache were all projected into two-dimensional space using t-SNE, allowing us to examine the alignment of representations between the two models.
 For t-SNE generation, we set perplexity to 50 and max iterations to 1000.